Its-Rogue/Resolution-Switcher/README.md

 -- For Stretched.bat --

-- Change "C:\Tools\Windows\ResSwitcher" to where ever you unzip this
+- Change "C:\Tools\Windows\ResSwitcher" to where you want these files to be stored
 - Change the 2560 and 1440 to "qres.exe /x [(YOUR NATIVE MONITOR WIDTH) * (1720/1920)] /y [YOUR NATIVE MONITOR HEIGHT] /r [YOUR MONITORS REFRESH RATE]"

 -- For Switcher.py --